-At both campuses, all doors are locked, and we use a camera system for security and admission into the building.
-During recess, our students are supervised and enjoy a large private playground away from the street at each campus.
+All doors are locked, and we use a camera system for security and admission into the building.
+During recess, our students are supervised and enjoy a large private playground away from the street.

 Inside the school, all staff and volunteers are dedicated to creating a safe and secure environment for our students.
 Staff and volunteers must pass state and national background checks and complete a 3-hour, nationally recognized Safeguarding All of God’s Family training seminar.

 Northwest Catholic firmly believes that in order to receive a quality education, students must feel safe at school.
 Our school is a violence-free and crime-free zone.
 Period.

 We follow the protocols set in place by the Archdiocese of Milwaukee through Safeguarding All of God’s Family.

 Safeguarding All of God’s Family is founded on the Catholic teaching that all people are made in the image and likeness of God and, therefore, must be respected as individuals.
 This Archdiocesan program was created to protect all in the church family, especially children, from sexual abuse and related dangers.
 Most importantly, participation in the program has raised awareness about the gravity of child sexual abuse and the steps that can be taken to prevent such abuse.